hyakumori/redmine_theme_hyakumori/README.md

 # redmine_theme_hyakumori

-Redmine GTT theme for Hyakumori
+A custom Redmine theme for Hyakumori